Bartering in Psychotherapy & Counseling:

 Special section for California Psychologists, MFTs and Social Workers

 California psychologists must pay careful attention to the sections on bartering in the APA (2016) Code and in BOP (2001b) publications.
-Guidelines for MFTs in California are articulated partly in the CAMFT (2011) Code of Ethics and in the California Department of Consumer Affairs (1990) publications.
-LCSWs in California should be informed about the NASW (2017) Code of Ethics and also about the California Department of Consumer Affairs (1990) publications in regard to bartering.
+Guidelines for MFTs in California are articulated partly in the CAMFT (2011) Code of Ethics.
+LCSWs in California should be informed about the NASW (2017) Code of Ethics in regard to bartering.
 This article articulates all these regulations, and the original citations are available in the References section.

-The State of California’s regulations in regard to bartering appear indirectly in several publications of the Board of Psychology and California Department of Consumer Affairs.
-In the brochure titled “For Your Peace of Mind: A consumer guide to psychological services” The California Board of Psychology (BOP) (2001b) states under the section of Patient Bill of Rights, “expect that your psychologist should not involve you in any social or business relationship in addition to your therapy relationships” (p.
+The State of California’s regulations in regard to bartering appear indirectly in the Board of Psychology’s brochure titled “For Your Peace of Mind: A consumer guide to psychological services” The California Board of Psychology (BOP) (2001b) states under the section of Patient Bill of Rights, “expect that your psychologist should not involve you in any social or business relationship in addition to your therapy relationships” (p.
 6).
-California Department of Consumer affairs (1990) states in their “Professional Therapy Never Includes Sex” pamphlet that “hiring a client to do work for therapist, or bartering goods or services to pay for therapy” constitute “inappropriate behavior and misuse of power” (p.
-8).
-These two statements are not fully consistent with the APA, NASW and most other Codes of Ethics, where bartering is allowed under certain circumstances.
+However, this statement is not fully consistent with the APA, NASW and most other Codes of Ethics, where bartering is allowed under certain circumstances.

 The parts of California law most relevant to the topic of bartering, dual relationships and boundaries in psychotherapy and counseling are in the following Business and Professional Code of California: